 6.341 Discrete-Time Signal Processing

 Representation, analysis, and design of discrete time signals and systems.
 Decimation, interpolation, and sampling rate conversion.
 Noise shaping.
 Flowgraph structures for DT systems.
-Lattice filters.
-Time- and frequency-domain design techniques for IIR and FIR filters.
-Parametric signal modeling, linear prediction, and the relation to lattice filters.
-Discrete Fourier transform (DFT).
-Computation of the DFT including FFT algorithms.
-Short-time Fourier analysis and relation to filter banks.
-Multirate techniques.
-Perfect reconstruction filter banks and their relation to wavelets.
+IIR and FIR filter design techniques.
+Parametric signal modeling, linear prediction, and lattice filters.
+Discrete Fourier transform, DFT computation, and FFT algorithms.
+Spectral analysis, time-frequency analysis, relation to filter banks.
+Multirate signal processing, perfect reconstruction filter banks, and connection to wavelets.

 This class has 6.011 as a prerequisite.

 Lecture occurs 11:00 AM to 12:30 PM on Tuesdays and Thursdays in 32-124.

 This class counts for a total of 12 credits.

 You can find more information on MIT OpenCourseWare at the Discrete-Time Signal Processing site.